RAF Husbands Bosworth: Closure

 Following the disbandment of No. 85 OTU and the cessation of hostilities in 1945 activity on the Station was reduced to a minimum, and in 1946 it was closed.

 Current use

-Today the former Royal Air Force Station is known as Husbands Bosworth Airfield and has been home to the Gliding Centre since 1965.
-The National Police Air Service (NPAS) have a Eurocopter EC135 Police Helicopter based at the airfield, which serves the Midlands along with East Anglia.
+Today the former Royal Air Force Station is known as Husbands Bosworth Airfield and has been home to the so-called " Gliding Centre" since 1965, which originated as the Coventry Gliding Club before moving to HusBos.

+The National Police Air Service (NPAS) have a Eurocopter EC135 Police Helicopter based at HusBos, which serves the Midlands along with East Anglia.

-Following the closure of the aerodrome the subsequent release of land by the British Government, the truncated Sibbertoft Road now lies on what once was the main east–west runway.
+Following the closure of the RAF aerodrome the subsequent release of land by the British Government, the truncated Sibbertoft Road now lies on what once was the main east–west runway. and the current grass airfield is South of the road.